adamhassan135/MICB475/README.md

 2. Iron out research proposal
 3. Iron out our next tasks

+### **Meeting Minutes**
+*

 ### Stuff We did

-### Team Meeting 2 Conclusions
+### Team Meeting 2 Conclusions/Things to do for next week
-  a.
-Chad told us to google how to make our manifest file/ask Evelyn
+  * Chad told us to google how to make our manifest file/ask Evelyn
-  b.
-Trush will process the datasets once Adam puts them into qiime
+  * Trush will process the datasets once Adam puts them into qiime
+  * Complete QIIME processing by next week if possible

 # Stuff We did